-Graduation honors are computed on an overall grade point average excluding credits received for the term prior to graduation for May graduates.
+Graduation honors are computed on a cumulative and Madonna grade point average excluding credits received for the term prior to graduation for May graduates.
 A student pursuing a second baccalaureate degree must complete a minimum of 45 semester hours at Madonna College to be considered for graduation honors.